 We’re often asked about duplicate content.
 What is it?
 How do I remedy this blasted predicament?
 It can be overwhelming to discover how many pages on your site Google considers being duplicate versions of each other but hopefully, this post will assure you that the solution is well within your grasp.

 Duplicate content refers to identical (or nearly identical) pages of content.
 Many times it is not intentional.
 Homepages, for example, are often victims of duplicate content.
 Evolve Digital Labs’ homepage can be accessed by typing:

-Of course, Google does not see these different pages as DuCo because we conveyed which version is the one we want it to crawl and index.
+Of course, Google does not see these different pages as duplicate content because we conveyed which version is the one we want it to crawl and index.
 More on that later.
-You can do some fancy things with URLs, such as allowing them to skip to certain sections without leaving the page or print a plain version of the content.
+You can do some fancy things with URLs, such as allowing them to skip to specific sections without leaving the page or print a plain version of the content.
 This is possible by adding dynamic parameters to the URL.
 But it also duplicates the pageas content.

 Why is it bad?

 Duplicate content can hurt your rankings because Google is forced to choose one version to index, and it may not be the one you wanted to show up in the SERPs.
 A printable version of a page, for example, might be more easily crawlable than its nearly identical original.
 In the worst-case scenario, it is possible that Google may neglect to index any of the pages.
 Furthermore, duplicate content can sabotage linking efforts.
 If multiple websites are linking to various versions of the same page, that link juice or the authority received from inbound links, will be diluted across the board a unless one page has been appointed as the sole version to rank.

 How do I know if duplicate content is killing me softly?